Buy GHK-Cu Online | The A-Z Guide

 How to Take GHK-Cu

-GHK-Cu injections are administered subcutaneously on a daily basis for the length of the cycle, which is normally around one month.
+GHK-Cu administered subcutaneously on a daily basis for the length of the cycle, which is normally around one month.
 Following each cycle or course, there should be a pause of at least one month in GHK-Cu administration.

 GHK-Cu topical formulations are administered directly to the skin and massaged into the desired area.